 No. 4—Madras bow ties in cotton or blends of linen, cotton and silk are a great summer accessory.
 Paired with an off-white jacket, it can look quite handsome.
 While it does not really matter whether you wear a butterfly or a batwing bow tie, flat or pointed ends, you should always tie your own bow tie and never wear pre-tied ones.

 No. 5, 15—While older gentleman can look excellent in checked caps – Michael Alden is a great example, it looks a little odd on young men in my opinion.
 Despite being so versatile, contrasting waistcoats are one of the most underestimated clothing items in my mind.
 Two waistcoats, one in a light tone, the other in a rather dark color, are enough to create numerous different outfits with all the coats in your wardrobe.
 The stick pin in the tie finishes off this outfit, adding some elegance.

 No. 6—This combination of a polka dot ascot, yellow waistcoat, brown jacket and snap brim, brown and white breeches and white leather bluchers over the shoes looks like a costume to most people nowadays.
 Just an ascot or only the waistcoat might work very well, but the combination of breeches, bluchers and strong colors is simply too much.

 No. 7-8—Colorful pocket square in linen and silk, as well as silk belts are a great way to to add color to an otherwise muted summer outfit.

 No. 13-14—Key chains are interesting accessories that are absolutely adequate today, just like the safety collar pin, as well as a nice collar pin.

 No. 16—Contrasting plaid or Tattersall waistcoats are a great way to individualize your outfit – even today.

-With so much inspiration you should now have hardly any problems to come up with a unique summer outfit that suits your style.
+With so much inspiration, you should now have hardly any problems coming up with a unique summer outfit that suits your style.